chekos/Datawrapper/README.md

 * Get, update and delete folders, users and teams.
 * Retrieve lists of recently edited and updated charts
 * Access metadata about your account
-* Get a list of all available themes

 ## Installation